Pregnancy Cover & Health Insurance

 Upgrade to family cover

 Consider upgrading your health insurance to protect your baby in the event he/she requires in-hospital medical treatment after the birth.
-Taking out family cover can also help protect your child’s health in the future.
+Taking out a family policy can also help protect your child’s health in the future.
 Maybe they’ll require braces one day to assist in straightening their teeth or need orthotics to help rectify their feet.
 With the right insurance, you won’t need to worry about these unexpected costs.

 Ready to compare?